Two for the Price of One: Exploring the Snowmobile Trails of Northern Utah

 Find 180 miles of well-groomed snowmobile trails in this top-rated riding area in the Wasatch-Cache National Forest.
 Climb up a winding canyon to an alpine lake on the Tony Grove Trail, or venture up the Beaver Creek Trail for instant access to dozens of trails.
 If you rent snowmobiles at Beaver Creek Lodge you can walk out the door of your room and jump on your sled without hauling anything anywhere.
 They also have total outdoor winter gear for rent so you won’t freeze if you come from warmer temps.
 The Temple Canyon Trail is a moderately difficult trail that is groomed weekly, but doesn’t see much traffic.
 Expect deep powder pockets plus wildlife viewing opportunities.

 How to Register Your Ride

-That’s right, your snowmobile must be registered in Utah with the Division of Motor Vehicles — even if you’re visiting from out of state!
-Get a non-resident permit to use your machine at any Utah Division of Motor Vehicles office.
-Just bring your out-of-state driver’s license, snowmobile title or bill of sale.
+That’s right, your snowmobile must be registered in Utah with the Division of Motor Vehicles — even if you’re visiting from out of state.
+For a non-resident permit, you'll need your out-of-state driver’s license and snowmobile title or bill of sale.
 Registration costs $22 for Utahns or $30 for non-residents.
 Permits can be purchased in-person (see vendor locations) or online ($5 additional fee).